praw-dev/praw/docs/pages/faq.rst

 * The default limit for fetching Things is 25.
 You can change this with the ``limit`` param.
 If want as many Things as you can then set ``limit=None``.
-* We can at most get 1000 results from every listing, this is an upstream limitation in Reddit's database.
+* We can at most get 1000 results from every listing, this is an upstream limitation by reddit.
 There is nothing we can do to go past this limit.
 But we may be able to get the results we want with the ``search`` method instead.